khmaher/SNPs-discovery-for-Fluidigm/README.md

    <br>
    I recommend you read through the D3 User Guide you downloaded in the previous step but the steps are summarised below.

-   - Log into your account on the D3 portal.
+   - Log into your account on the D3 portal
    - click `+ NEW PANEL`
    - `SNP Type™ Assays - for SNP genotyping` -> `NEXT`
    - `New Panel` -> `NEXT`